tuier/tfm-vpc/README.md

 vpc_id: id of the vpc newly created

-subnets: all subnet id from the private area value
+subnets: all subnet id from the private

 default_sg:  the default SecurityGroup for the vpc